jhc0825/Stock-Prediction-Using-Social-Media-Data/midterm_report.md

-# Midterm Report
+# Stock Forecasting Using Social Media Sentiment: Midterm Report

 ## Dataset Description:
 ### Features and Examples:
 Our data consists of three main parts.
-We have data from twitter, data from reddit, and lastly stock return data.
+We have data from twitter, data from reddit, and stock return data from Finnhub.
 All the data spans from the beginning of July 2020 through the end of September 2020.
 We also chose to concentrate on five large tech companies.
 We chose Facebook (FB), Apple (AAPL), Amazon (AMZN), Netflix (NFLX), and Google (GOOG).
 These four companies are commonly referred to by the acronym “FAANG”.

 For the twitter data we looked at how many times each company was mentioned every day from July through September.
 Each row of data corresponds to a specific date and company and includes the number of posts on that day referring to one of the five companies.

 The reddit data was mainly scraped from two relevant “subreddits”, which are communities dedicated to a specific topic.
 We took data from the “stocks” subreddit and the “investing” subreddit.
 Our original dataset includes every post from each subreddit from the beginning of July to the end of September.
 This ended up being over 25,000 reddit posts.
 In addition to the title of each post it also includes how many “upvotes” or likes that post received as well as a timestamp.
 We then transformed this data by counting the number of posts and upvotes each company received per day.
 Every row of the transformed reddit dataset corresponds to a date and company and has the total number of posts about the company and the total number of upvotes from those posts.

-Lastly we downloaded historical stock data for each of these companies and calculated daily returns.
+Lastly, we downloaded historical stock data for each of these companies and calculated daily returns.
 The historical stock data includes date, opening price, closing price, and volume.
 We then merged this data with our twitter and reddit dataset.

 The features in our dataset we are currently considering are for each day and company: number of tweets about a company, number of reddit posts about a company, and number of upvotes those reddit posts received.
 The examples in our dataset are the daily returns for each company.